merkede/podcast-website/content/projects/Engineer_Job_Trial/index.md

 Upon successful performance in the soft trial, changes were made to the live system, and monitoring and guardrails were put in place to assess performance.
 Changes required a 'change request' to be issued, and field managers were not able to inform any engineers to maintain confidentiality and avoid affecting morale.

-- Test & Control Patch:
+- Treatment & Control Patch:

-During the hard trial, I monitored the performance of the patches and compared it against a control patch of similar conditions that still used the old times to ensure that the changes were effective.
-This approach helped us implement the changes while minimizing disruption and ensuring that we delivered improvements that met our goals.
+> Without adequate controls, any significant increase in complaints or reschedules on the patch in question could be attributed to the manipulation of job times, leading to misplaced blame.

+A well-designed experiment is essential to accurately determine the causal effects of changing engineer allocated job times.
+The potential for confounding variables that could undermine the validity of the experiment is high, hence, the need for an effective control mechanism.
+The control patch was included in the experiment to reduce the impact of external factors, and to establish a baseline for comparison with the test patch.

 {{< figure src="images/control.jpeg" caption="Designing an experiment in which engineers with new times form the test and engineers with standard times form control group" >}}

 ### Soft Trial